duarteocarmo/duarteocarmo.github.io/_posts/2017-7-9-great-app-idea.markdown

 date:   2017-07-09 20:43:05 +0000
 ---

-# So you have a great app idea.
-Now what?

 Some people know exactly what they want when it comes to software but most of us don’t.
 [In a previous article](http://bit.ly/2tUUNRE), we mentioned that one way to avoid a common pitfall when creating an app was by having a clearly defined scope of work.

 It might sound fine to walk into an office with a half-baked idea, nobody has it all figured out.
 However, walking into an office with an idea of an idea is the first step in a wrong direction.Poorly worked ideas will end up wasting time to develop and time is money.